mzp0514/SimpleHttpServer/README.md

 - If the request is processed unsuccessfully, the connection will be closed.
 - If the connection is idle for more than `timeout` seconds, the connection will be closed.

-If the keep-alive behavior is triggered, the response message will contain `Keep-Alive:timeout=5 Connection:keep-alive`.
+If the keep-alive behavior is triggered, the response message will contain `Keep-Alive:timeout=[timeout] Connection:keep-alive`.